QuorumDMS/server-code-challenge/README.md

 This exercise is a short simulation of the environment that we work with every day.
 More important than actually solving the problems, **we want to see how you go about solving problems** and learning about the technologies that are essential in your job.

 The goals of this challenge is to exhibit your working knowledge of Javascript, Postgres, Docker, and Git.
-We want you to use your problem solving and pattern recognition skills to come up with your own solution. **Throughout the process, your interviewer remains as a first class resource, and is available for any pairing and questions**.
+We want you to use your problem solving and pattern recognition skills to come up with your own solution. **Throughout the process, your interviewer remains as a first class resource, and is available for pair pairing and any questions**.
+Do not hesitate to contact me at **matt@autovance.com**.

 ## Challenge Directions

-1. Make a private fork the repo and work on your fork
+1. Make a private clone the repo and work on your clone
+   1. Clone the repo locally and re-create it under your github profile as a private repository
+   2. Do not fork it, as the fork will be public
 2. Complete the code to achieve the described task
 3. Complete a small technical write up describing what you did, in `./description.md`
-4. Add **@matt-forster** to the private fork and email matt@autovance.com with your completion.
+4. Add **@matt-forster** to the private repository and email matt@autovance.com with your completion.

 ### Challenge Description